How to apply

 - You may be invited to a credibility interview.

-- You will be contacted about the outcome of your visa application.
+- UK Visas and Immigration (UKVI) will contact you about the outcome of your visa application.

 Visa credibility interviews